 To be sure, the production line of American slang is certainly not losing steam.
 It’s just that these days, new terms tend to proliferate nationally over social media (and often after originating within queer and POC communities).
 Still, even today, you can get an earful of “wicked” in Massachusetts.

 Here’s a short (and hardly exhaustive) list of regional slang that’s still in frequent use in the United States.

-A staple of the New Jersey/New York dialect, “mad” is a stand-in for “many” or “very.”
+A staple of the New Jersey and New York dialect, “mad” is a stand-in for “many” or “very.”

-For example: “That’s mad tight, yo,” or: “There were mad heads [people] at the party last night.”
+Example: “That’s mad tight,” or: “There were mad heads [people] at the party last night.”

 If there’s only one thing you learn about Philly, it ought to be the all-purpose “jawn.”
 Apparently, it’s unlike any word in any other language, because you can use it as a stand-in for just about anything: objects, concepts, events, places and people.
 The prevailing theory is that “jawn” came from the word “joint,” but at this point, the original meaning is besides the point.

 Example: “I’ll be at Will’s jawn tonight.
 Don’t forget to bring the jawn for my new jawn.”